rwb/c200/README.md

 * So the fraction of sentences below 2 years is 0.5-0.433 = 0.067.

  ---

+### Lesson 26 - Tuesday 5/6/25

+* Reminder: Exam #3 is scheduled for Thursday 5/15/25 -- 10:30-12:30 (you will have entire 2 hours to work on the exam).
+* Update: I am working on your assignment #3 grades; I am trying to finish grading them by end of the day this Friday.
+* This week's homework problems will be 10.1-10.7.

+#### Last point on Topics 48/49

+* A couple of your homework problems this week are similar to the following example:

+---

+* Example 1: An intake assessment score is calculated for each incoming inmate in a state prison system.
+The score is used to determine each inmate's security classification level.
+The mean of the scores is 32, the standard deviation of the scores is 3, and the scores follow a normal distribution.
+Inmates who score below the 25th percentile of the distribution are typically assigned to minimum security facilities.
+With this in mind, what range of scores on the assessment instrument would qualify an inmate for minimum security?

+* Solution step 1: look at the normal table in Appendix 3 to find the 25th percentile of the standard normal distribution (to do this, we identify the 75th percentile of the normal distribution which we get by seeing that 0.5 (1/2) of the distribution lies below zero and 0.2486 lies between z = 0 and z = 0.67).
+So, z = -0.67 would be the 25th percentile of the standard normal distribution.
+* Solution step 2: solve for the raw score at the 25th percentile: $-0.67 = \frac{x-32}{3}$
+* Solution step 3: multiply both sides of the equation by 3: $-0.67*3 = x-32$
+* Solution step 4: add 32 to both sides of the equation: $32-0.67*3 = x$
+* Solution step 5: $x = 32-2.01 = 29.99$
+* So, any score below 29.99 would typically lead to a minimum security placement.

+---

+* Example 2: Based on the same intake assessment instrument, inmates are assigned to maximum security when they score above the 90th percentile.
+What range of intake assessment scores would lead to a maximum security placement?
+* Solution step 1: look at the normal table in Appendix 3 to find the 90th percentile of the standard normal distribution (we combine the 0.5 (1/2) of the distribution that lies below zero with the 0.3997 part of the distribution that lies between z = 0 and z = 1.28).
+So, z = 1.28 would be the 90th percentile of the standard normal distribution.
+* Solution step 2: solve for the raw score at the 90th percentile: $1.28 = \frac{x-32}{3}$
+* Solution step 3: multiply both sides of the equation by 3: $1.28*3 = x-32$
+* Solution step 4: add 32 to both sides of the equation: $32+1.28*3 = x$
+* Solution step 5: $x = 32+3.84 = 35.84$
+* So, any score above 35.84 would typically lead to a maximum security placement.

 #### Topic 50: Standard Error of the (Estimated) Sample Mean (p.
 230)

 * 50.1: Recall that the *sample mean* is equal to the sum of the scores in the sample divided by the number of cases in the sample.